-Reading, Mathematics, and Science tests based on the NGSSS will use the Edusoft default mastery of 70% correct; Peformance Levels for reading and math tests will be available later in the 2011-12 school year and Science in 2012-13.
+Social Studies tests (Civics and U.S. History) based on the NGSSS will use the Edusoft default mastery of 70% correct; Performance Levels for U.S. History will be available in the 2013-14 school year.

 Disposition and Retention of Interim Assessment Test Booklets